czukowski/I18n_Plural/README.md

 aggregate a large number of languages, that share same rules.
 All the files include the rules in human readable format and a list of languages they apply to.

+*It is important to note*, that the plural context must be numeric in order to be tested against the language plural rules.
+When in doubt, do the appropriate type casting!

 Example
 -------